frankbria/email-assistant/docs/user-stories.md

 Each task card must include buttons (e.g., "Done," "Snooze") that allow the user to interact directly without needing to open a detailed view.
 For the initial version, actions may be mocked by updating UI state or logging to the console, simulating future behavior.

 **Inputs:**
-- User click event on a task card’s action button.
+- User click event on a task card's action button.

 **Outputs:**
-- Console log or UI state update showing action taken (e.g., “Task 123 marked Done”).
+- Console log or UI state update showing action taken (e.g., "Task 123 marked Done").

 **Constraints:**
 - Button click must respond within 200ms to user interaction.